The ArcGIS Event Editor allows you to add point events to dominant routes in case route concurrences exist.

 You can specify the LRS Network to be used as the LRM for defining the measure of the new point event.

-- Type the route's Route ID on which the event's measure will be located.
+- Provide the route's ID on which the event's measure will be located in the Route ID text box.

 - In the Location section, choose the first option (with the suffix Network) in the Method drop-down menu.